alcf-lidar/alcf/docs/_includes/cmd_model.md

 Options:

-- `track_override_year`: Override year in track.
+- `track_override_year: <year>`: Override year in track.
     Use if comparing observations with a model statistically.
-Default: none.
+Default: `none`.
-- `track_lon_180`: Expect track longitude between -180 and 180 degrees.
+- `--track_lon_180`: expect track longitude between -180 and 180 degrees
-    Default: false.

 Types: